Advice My Mother Gave Me. We Laid Mother To Rest.

 I suppose all mother's have given advice.
 We just can't help it.
 We're made that way.
 The last advice I gave my daughter "Don't put your kids in danger by taking them to Cancun."

 I'm in my 60s and my mom is still giving me advice, you would think I was three.

 We are planning a trip in two cars.
-A woman recently said she would ride with us.
-Now only one person in this group knows this woman and she doesn't know her well.
+A woman recently said she would ride with us and also wanted her friend picked up in another city.
+Only one person in this group knows this woman and she doesn't know her well.

 I told my mother about it and she said "How rude."

 We laid my Mother to rest on Saturday May 2, 2015.
 She would have been 93.
 We took her to her beloved little town to be buried next to Daddy, in the cemetery with her parents and other family members.

 She could be tough and we weren't always happy with her but she raised five good children.
 She did her best with all of us.
 She made sure we were always taken care of, fed and clean.
 She was a military wife and packed us up many times and moved many times.